Soham railway station: Reopening

 Since closure a local campaign had run to reopen the station.
 In February 2011 East Cambridgeshire District Council obtained funding for a study into a possible reopening.

 In January 2013 Network Rail released a five-year upgrade plan, which included reopening Soham station as part of improvements to the Ipswich to Ely Line.

 A Network Rail study concluded that building a new station on the existing infrastructure was feasible and that the current line could support an additional stop at Soham.
 Although Soham was unsuccessful in a bid submitted to the New Stations Fund second round, funding was obtained from the Cambridgeshire and Peterborough Combined Authority (CPCA) and Cambridgeshire County Council to progress the next stage of design work with Network Rail.

 Enabling works for the new station by Network Rail started in autumn 2020, and main construction started in March 2021.
-The station was opened in December 2021.
+The station was opened on 13 December 2021.

 There are no current plans for direct services to Cambridge, but the CPCA has expressed support for the idea in a future phase of the project.
 Mayor James Palmer said "the delivery of Soham station gives us a much stronger case to go to Government and Network Rail and lobby for the reinstating of the Snailwell loop which will provide a direct service between Ely, Soham, Newmarket and Cambridge".
+Improvements to Ely North Junction as a result of monies from the cancelling of part of HS2 in October 2023 further improve this case.